 Online Agricultural Business Minor

-For students in the online BA in Interdisciplinary Studies degree program or U of A degree-seeking students.
+For students in the online BA in Interdisciplinary Studies degree program or U of A degree-seeking students:

-In order to add this minor, students must consult their advisors for their academic majors.
+In order to add this minor, students must consult their advisers for their academic majors.

 Learn the Business of Agriculture

-The online Agricultural Business Minor from the Dale Bumpers College of Agricultural, Food and Life Sciences allows students to better position themselves in the workplace by gaining skills in areas such as agricultural marketing and managment, environmental economics, sales and finance.
+The online Agricultural Business Minor from the Dale Bumpers College of Agricultural, Food and Life Sciences allows students to better position themselves in the workplace by gaining skills in areas such as agricultural marketing and management, environmental economics, sales and finance.
 Choose core elective courses that focus on specific aspects of agricultural business, such as food marketing, sales, farm management and entrepreneurship.

-Students can take the Agricultural Business Minor as part of the requirement for the Bachelor of Arts in Interdisciplinary Studies degree program or add the minor to complement another U of A undergraduate degree program approved by your academic program advisor.
+Students can take the Agricultural Business Minor as part of the requirement for the Bachelor of Arts in Interdisciplinary Studies degree program or add the minor to complement another U of A undergraduate degree program approved by your academic program adviser.

 - AGEC 3503 - Agricultural Law I

-- Any AGEC course not already used*
+- Any upper division AGEC course not already used*

-Additional upper-division courses in the Sam M. Walton College of Business may be substituted with approval, provided prerequisites for those courses have been satisfied outside the minor.
+2 Additional upper-division courses in the Sam M. Walton College of Business may be substituted with approval, provided prerequisites for those courses have been satisfied outside the minor.
 A minimum of six hours of upper-division AGEC courses without substitution is required for the minor.